Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Numerical results

 \subsection{Fair classification}

 To ensure that the trained model is fair to all categories, \cite{mohri:19:afl} considered a minimax problem that minimizes the maximum loss among the categories.
 We study such fair classification experiment in \cite{nouiehed:19:sac} on the Fashion MNIST data set\footnote{ This consists of 28$\times$28 grayscale cloth images of ten categories; 60000 data for training and 10000 for test.} \cite{xiao:17:fma}.
 Similar to \cite{mohri:19:afl,nouiehed:19:sac}, we focus on the data labeled as T-shirt/top, Coat, and Shirt.
-The corresponding minimax problem is $ \min_{\w} \max_{i=1,2,3} \mathcal{L}_i(\w) $, where $\w$ denotes the parameters of the neural network (see Appendix~\ref{appx:network} for the details), and $\mathcal{L}_1$, $\mathcal{L}_2$, and $\mathcal{L}_3$ denote the cross-entropy losses of the training data in each category, respectively.
+The corresponding minimax problem is

+where $\u$ denotes the parameters of the neural network (see Appendix~\ref{appx:network} for the details), and $\mathcal{L}_1$, $\mathcal{L}_2$, and $\mathcal{L}_3$ denote the cross-entropy losses\footnote{ Suppose $i$ has $n$ data $\{\x_{i,j}\}_{j=1}^n$.
+Then, the corresponding cross-entropy loss is defined as $\mathcal{L}_i(\u) = -\frac{1}{n}\sum_{j=1}^n \log f_{\u}^{(i)}(\x_{i,j})$, where $f_{\u}^{(i)}$ is the $i$-th entry of the neural network $f_{\u}$ that learns the probability of the data to be in the class $i$. } of the training data in each category, respectively.
 This is equivalent to the problem\footnote{ The problem is highly nonconvex and nonsmooth on $\w$, while it is concave on $\ttt$.
 Therefore, the purpose of this experiment is to investigate whether or not our theoretical understanding expands to real-world problems.}